openPhiL/openHouse/How to build it/3 Dependencies Setup/Certificates/README.md

 ### OPENHAB

 Copy the content of your key and cert (downloaded from the pfsense Cert Manager ) into the files /etc/ssl/certs folder, overwriting existing openhab.cert and openhab.key files.

+### UnifiController

+There is this [website](https://help.ui.com/hc/en-us/articles/212500127-UniFi-SSL-certificate-error-upon-opening-controller-page) but I didn't get it to work .